MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-considerations-v15.md

  If you are upgrading a solution that depends on functionality that is deprecated or changed in the default version of [!INCLUDE[prodshort](../developer/includes/prodshort.md)], you must verify that the upgrade codeunits migrate data correctly.
 See the See Also section for links to descriptions of deprecated functionality.

 ### The System Password table is not available for online versions
 The System Password table is deprecated, and all extensions must use Isolated Storage to store Azure Key Vault keys.
+For more information, see [Isolated Storage](..developer/devenv-isolated-storage.md).

 ## Deprecated fields and fields marked as obsolete